bitcraze/bitcraze-website/src/development/development-overview.md

 The radio bootloader enables downloading and flashing firmware to the Crazyflie via the radio, so that no JTAG programmer is required.
 However, for on-chip debugging, the Crazyflie still has a JTAG adapter for those that really want to dig in.

-Moreover, the parameter and logging framework enables developers to easily define a special usage for variables. and the parameters are used to change variables in the Crazyflie in real-time.
+Moreover, the parameter and logging framework enables developers to easily define a special usage for variables, and the parameters are used to change variables in the Crazyflie in real-time.

 Check out all the features and specifications of the Crazyflie on the Product page.